ngenworks/process.ngenworks.com/docs/source/quality_assurance.rst

 Next, the assigned testing team will complete a thorough audit of the entire project’s design elements, content, and functionality in different browsers to ensure that everything is up to snuff.
 (The browsers to test have been predetermined in the proposal.)

-The testing team also makes sure that no details have been forgotten, including CMS accounts, analytics, and licensing of the CMS or add-ons used.
+The testing team also makes sure that no details have been forgotten, including CMS accounts, analytics, and licensing of the CMS or purchasing of add-ons used.

 ---------------
 Record the Bugs